Broadfield Social Studies Education (Grades 4-12) Major - Bachelor of Science (BS)

 Curriculum

-The Social Studies Education Program is aligned with InTASC Teacher Standards and the National Council for Social Studies (NCSS) Standards.
+The Social Studies Education Program is aligned with the Wisconsin Teacher Standards (WTS) and the National Council for Social Studies (NCSS) Standards.

 Besides the courses specified below, social studies education majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 1